Frisco & Dallas Shoulder Replacement

 The cons of reverse shoulder replacement surgery are essentially the risk factors that are typically associated with most surgeries.
 This includes risks such as infection, blood vessel damage, and nerve damage.
 It also poses the risk of shoulder dislocation or loosening of the artificial joint.

 Shoulder Replacement Surgeon in Dallas & Frisco

-At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, our board-certified orthopedic surgeon, Dr. Robert Berry will be performing your shoulder replacement.
+At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT) in Dallas and Frisco, one of our board certified orthopedic surgeons will be performing your shoulder replacement.
 With years of experience and a number of successful surgeries behind him, you will be back in the game in no time.
 If you believe you may need shoulder arthroplasty, schedule an appointment with us today.
 You can contact us by calling 469-200-2832 or by completing our online intake form.
 We also accept walk-ins.